neptulon/neptulon/README.md

 Neptulon framework is only ~400 lines of code, which makes it easy to fork, specialize, and maintain for specific purposes, if you need to.

+## TCP/TLS and WebSocket Support

+Currently the TCP + TLS support is in place.
+WebSocket support is being planned ([see #49](https://github.com/neptulon/neptulon/issues/49)).
+UDP/SRTP + DTLS might we considered for future if the need arises.

 ## Communication Protocols

 Neptulon is built for speed and massive scalability.
 For that reason, the protocol is very simple: